-- Present an MCC ID to check out materials. - Use reference books in the learning resource center only. - Do not bring food or drinks into the library. - Remember that the learning resource center is a designated quiet area.
+- Present an MCC ID to check out materials. - Use reference books in the learning resource center only.

+- Do not bring food or drinks into the library. - Remember that the learning resource center is a designated quiet area.
 Users may be asked to leave if their activities are considered disruptive.

-Computer Lab
+Computer Labs

-The computer lab is located at $100 \, \text{S}$.
-Wacker Dr. campus location.
-The lab hours are $9 \, \text{a.m.} - 6 \, \text{p.m.}$ Students may use the computer lab independently outside of class.
+The main computer lab is located at the 100 S. Wacker Dr. campus location.
+There is also a computer lab on the $14^{th}$ floor of the 203 N. LaSalle St. location and on the $6^{th}$ floor of the Skokie campus, 5202 Old Orchard Rd.
+Lab hours at all locations are 9 a.m. - 6 p.m.

+Students may use computer labs independently outside of class.
 All computer lab use during class time is faculty-led.

-Please follow these rules when in the computer lab:
+Please follow these rules when in a computer lab: